Do you want to get more customers from your affiliate campaigns?

 As you can see, using pretty much everything related to recipes for weight loss was a common method.
 There’s breakfast, dinner, diet, and other ideas, all in one.

 That means there are way too many intents in one article.
-Google may treat this content piece as a jack of all trades, master of none.
+Google may treat this content piece as a jack of all trades, a master of none.

 When someone is looking online for recipes for weight loss, they might want to get: